swistak/spree-price-bucket-shipping-calculator/README.markdown

 Price Bucket Shipping Rate
 ==========================
-**Supports Spree >= 0.8.x**
+**Supports Spree >= 0.9.x**

 The Price Bucket Shipping Rate Calculator allows you to define shipping costs based on the order's sub-total and shipping method.

 When installed, a new "Price Bucket Shipping Rates" link is added to the Configuration area in the Spree administration interface.
-Here you can define as many different rates as required, and link them to the relevant Shipping Methods
+There after creating named PriceBucket calculator you can define as many different rates as required, and link them to the relevant Calculator.

 Each PriceBucketShippingRate contains the following values:

-1. **Shipping Method:** Each PriceBucketShippingRate is associated with a _Shipping Method_, which is used to link products to particular rates.
+1. **Calculator:** Each PriceBucketShippingRate is associated with a _Calculator_, which is used to calculate charges.

 2. **Price Floor:** This is the lower end of the price range for defining the "price bucket".
 The value is inclusive.